 About Bus Accidents in Houston, TX

 If you have questions about bus accidents and want to learn more about their causes, what to do if you've been in an accident, who is responsible, and more, you've come to the right place.
-In addition to calling our firm at any time for a free, confidential case review, you can learn more by reviewing the information on this page.
+In addition to calling our Texas bus accident firm at any time for a free, confidential review, you can learn more by reviewing the information on this page.

-No type of vehicle accident is free of consequences—whether only a few scratches are incurred or catastrophic injuries result.
+No type of vehicle accident is free of consequences—whether only a few scratches or catastrophic injuries result.
 This is particularly true of bus accidents.
-Bus accidents are likely to result in injuries to the parties involved, and there are almost always many parties involved.
+Because of the large size of these vehicles and the fact that they may carry dozens of passengers, bus accidents are likely to result in injuries—sometimes to many people.

 Bus passengers may sustain injuries due to: